708kelly/ML2017FALL/hw2/README.md

-# HW2
+# HW2 Binary Classification
-> Task:Binary Classification *Determine whether a person makes over 50K a year.*
+> Determine whether a person makes over 50K a year.

 > Dataset:  ADULT *Extraction was done by Barry Becker from the 1994 Census database.
 A set of reasonably clean records was extracted using the following conditions: ((AGE>16) && (AGI>100) && (AFNLWGT>1) && (HRSWK>0))*